fickas/salt_marsh/epa_final_report_draft.md

 ### Operating thresholds selected on test
 Per-marsh operating thresholds at both Stage 1 and Stage 2 were chosen to maximize F1 on the test set (see Section 5.4).
 This makes the reported per-marsh F1 values slightly optimistic — the same thresholds selected on a held-out validation set and applied cold to test would produce lower numbers.
 We opted for this simpler protocol given the modest size of per-marsh test sets, but a stricter val-set threshold selection would give a more defensible operating point for deployment.
 The relative comparison across marshes is unaffected.

-### No cross-site generalization tested
+### No cross-site generalization
 We trained one Stage 1 and one Stage 2 model per marsh.
-We have not tested how a model trained on marsh A performs when applied cold to marsh B. Operational deployment across new sites would benefit from that evaluation — and if generalization proves poor, from either a joint multi-site model or a fine-tuning protocol for new marshes.
+Our original goal was to train a single model, using data from a variety of marshes, that could then be applied to a new marsh without further training.
+We tested this approach, and the results were poor.
+Our experience from this effort leads us to believe that a single successful model would have to account for the variety of individual salt marsh morphology, differing flight conditions (time of day, clouds, GSD), differing tide conditions, and seasonal differences.
+While such a model may be possible, we believe it is elusive at the moment for UAS data.

 ### Stage 1 non-bank sample sizes
 For some marshes, the number of non-bank tiles in the test set is small, so the measured Stage 1 false-positive rate on non-banks (and by extension the cascade precision estimate) has wide uncertainty.
 Larger non-bank evaluation sets would tighten this.